Copyright (c) 2026, PyRETIS Development Team.

 lower half of the data by the median.

-regression and R**2-correlation of the data set.
-Attempts a shift of
+linear regression and R**2-correlation of the data set.
+Attempts a

-each data set by their respective median to increase the correlation.
+shift of each data set by their respective median to increase the

 where_from_to (:py:func: `.where_from_to`)

-Check the initial and final steps of a trj in respect to the interfaces.
+Check the initial and final steps of a trajectory with respect to

 get_cv_names (:py:func: `.get_cv_names`)